 But boy, it’s worth it.

-A couple of years back I took a trekking tour of southeastern Peru with my son George.
+A number of years back, I took a trekking tour of southeastern Peru with my son George.
 We started our tour in the capital city, Lima.
 It’s a safe bet because it’s practically at sea level, meaning there are no issues with acclimatization nor altitude sickness.

 We visited Friendship Park in Santiago de Surco.
-Centerpiece of the park is a 29 meter high Arco Morisco (Moorish Arch), with lookout points that allow you to see out over much of Surco and the gardens below.
-A 1920s vintage steam train, refurbished to full working order, chugged us around the park and we rented pedal boats at the lagoon.
+The centerpiece of the park is a 29-meter-high Arco Morisco (Moorish Arch), with lookout points that allow you to see over much of Surco and the gardens below.
+A 1920s steam train, refurbished to full working order, chugged us around the park and we rented pedal boats at the lagoon.

-We spent a couple of hours at the Natural History Museum, located on Av.
-Arenales in the district of Jesus Maria.
-It’s everything kids think a museum should be, with exhibits ranging from the full skeleton of a whale to fossil dinosaurs, minerals and pre-historic mammals and what seems like the entire population of Peru’s birdlife stuffed and mounted for visitors closer inspection.
+We spent a couple of hours at the Natural History Museum in the district of Jesus Maria.
+It’s everything kids think a museum should be, with exhibits ranging from the full skeleton of a whale to fossil dinosaurs, minerals, pre-historic mammals and what seems like the entire population of Peru’s birdlife stuffed and mounted for closer inspection.

-It’s worth knowing that acclimatization proper starts in practical terms over 2,000 meters.
+It’s worth knowing that acclimatization proper starts, in practical terms, over 2,000 meters.
 Turns out we should have made a layover at an intermediate altitude, because within hours of arriving we were both feeling the effects of headache, nausea, dizziness and shortness of breath.
-These sort of symptoms occur when the body has not had time to adjust to thin air.
+These sorts of symptoms occur when the body has not had time to adjust to thin air.

-We took advice at the local pharmacy where they told us to take things easy, eat only light meals, drink plenty of water and drink no booze for the first day or two.
-(Diamox is often prescribed but be sure to consult with your doctor before you leave as not everyone can take it, plus it isn’t without side effects that can prove as troublesome as altitude sickness).
+We took the advice at the local pharmacy, where they told us to take things easy, eat only light meals, drink plenty of water and drink no booze for the first day or two.
+(Diamox is often prescribed, but be sure to consult with your doctor before you leave as not everyone can take it, plus it isn’t without side effects that can prove as troublesome as altitude sickness.)
 We stuck to drinking mate de coca (tea made out of coca leaves) and took a few aspirins.
 That seemed to do the trick.

 In February, Puno hosts the Feast of the Virgin de la Candelaria, and the town is filled with processions, music and fireworks.
 Our favourite spot became the market down by the train tracks.
 The vibrant colours here, the sounds and smells, are uniquely South American.
-Local ladies wearing traditional ‘polleras’ and ‘monteras’ sell seemingly every variety of potato (potatoes originate in the Andes), fresh flowers, as well as handicrafts and beautifully crafted musical instruments.
+Local ladies wearing traditional polleras and monteras sell seemingly every variety of potato (potatoes originate in the Andes), fresh flowers, handicrafts and beautifully crafted musical instruments.